awtrix/awtrix1.0/README.md

 It supports different modes:
 - time via NTP server
 - current weather via Wonderground API
-- Simulation of a virtual "pet" with different emotions
+- Simulation of a virtual "pet" with different emotions (Not fully implemented yet)
-- Game of Life
+- Game of Life (Not fully implemented yet)
-- Youtube Counter
+- Youtube Counter (Not fully implemented yet)

-more functions:
+more functions: (Not fully implemented yet)
 - Control and configuration via Android app (via UDP)
 - Changing the text color
 - Display of user-defined texts